junk-trash-garabge/staging/docs/BR.md

 A Precertificate is a signed data structure that can be submitted to a Certificate Transparency log, as defined by [RFC 6962](https://datatracker.ietf.org/doc/html/rfc6962).
 A Precertificate appears structurally identical to a Certificate, with the exception of a special critical poison extension in the `extensions` field, with the OID of 1.3.6.1.4.1.11129.2.4.3.
 This extension ensures that the Precertificate will not be accepted as a Certificate by clients conforming to [RFC 5280](https://datatracker.ietf.org/doc/html/rfc5280).
 The existence of a signed Precertificate can be treated as evidence of a corresponding Certificate also existing, as the signature represents a binding commitment by the CA that it may issue such a Certificate.

 A Precertificate is created after a CA has decided to issue a Certificate, but prior to the actual signing of the Certificate.
-The CA MAY construct and sign a Precertificate corresponding to the Certificate, for purposes of submitting to Certificate Transparency Logs.
+The CA MAY construct and sign a Precertificate corresponding to the Certificate, for purposes of submitting to Certificate Transparency Logs, provided that the corresponding Certificate does not assert a Legacy Restricted Reserved Certificate Policy Identifier, as specified in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers).
 The CA MAY use the returned Signed Certificate Timestamps to then alter the Certificate's `extensions` field, adding a Signed Certificate Timestamp List, as defined in [Section 7.1.2.11.3](#712113-signed-certificate-timestamp-list) and as permitted by the relevant profile, prior to signing the Certificate.

 Once a Precertificate is signed, relying parties are permitted to treat this as a binding commitment from the CA of the intent to issue a corresponding Certificate, or more commonly, that a corresponding Certificate exists.
 A Certificate is said to be corresponding to a Precertificate based upon the value of the `tbsCertificate` contents, as transformed by the process defined in [RFC 6962, Section 3.2](https://datatracker.ietf.org/doc/html/rfc6962#section-3.2).

 This profile describes the transformations that are permitted to a Certificate to construct a Precertificate.
 CAs MUST NOT issue a Precertificate unless they are willing to issue a corresponding Certificate, regardless of whether they have done so.
 Similarly, a CA MUST NOT issue a Precertificate unless the corresponding Certificate conforms to these Baseline Requirements, regardless of whether the CA signs the corresponding Certificate.

+The CA MUST NOT issue a Precertificate corresponding to a Certificate that asserts a Legacy Restricted Reserved Certificate Policy Identifier, as specified in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers).

 A Precertificate may be issued either directly by the Issuing CA or, when issued prior to 2026-03-15, by a Technically Constrained Precertificate Signing CA, as defined in [Section 7.1.2.4](https://github.com/cabforum/servercert/blob/main/docs/BR.md#7124-technically-constrained-precertificate-signing-ca-certificate-profile).
 If issued by a Precertificate Signing CA, then in addition to the precertificate poison and signed certificate timestamp list extensions, the Precertificate issuer field and, if present, `authorityKeyIdentifier` extension, may differ from the Certificate, as described below.